 Realty One, The Agency settle in homebuyer commissions case

-The two firms are the latest to opt into Tuccori, a settlement NAR also joined last week.
-Separately, Veterans United is pushing for dismissal in a RESPA case.
+The firms are the latest to opt into Tuccori, a settlement NAR also joined — but that deal is now under fire.
+Plus, Veterans United pushes back in RESPA case.

 Two more brokerages have chosen to join a commissions settlement stemming from a lawsuit brought by homebuyers.